-(i) The Group's Supply and Generation businesses are separately managed.
+(ii) The Group's Supply and Generation businesses are separately managed.
 Both businesses independently enter into commodity purchases and sales with the market via Centrica Energy Limited (CEL), our market-facing legal entity.
-CEL forms part of our non-licensed element of Energy Marketing & Trading function, part of Centrica Business, and also conducts trading for the purpose of making profits in its own right.
+CEL forms part of our non-licensed element of Energy Marketing & Trading function and also conducts trading for the purpose of making profits in its own right.
 The Supply segment is also able to enter into market trades directly as part of its within day balancing activities (as well as external bilateral contracts).